+Appendix 2

-NORFOLK RECORDS COMMITTEE Item No.....
+NORFOLK RECORDS COMMITTEE

+Item No.

-Report title: Long-Term Strategy 2018-2023 Date of meeting: 12 January 2018 Responsible Chief Tom McCabe - Executive Director, Community Officer: and Environmental Services Strategic impact This report seeks comme nt from the Norfolk Records Committee on long-term plans for This report seeks comment from the Norfolk Records Committee on long-term plans for the organizational development of the Norfolk Record Office over the next five years and beyond Proposal The Norfolk Records Committee is asked to consider the long-term strategic aims outlined in this report and comment accordingly so that this information can be used to inform both long-term planning and service planning for 2018-19.
-1. Introduction 1.1 In January 2017, a report was presented to the Norfolk Records Committee on the organisational development of the Norfolk Record Office (NRO).
+Report title: Long-Term Strategy 2018-2023 Date of meeting: 12 January 2018 Responsible Chief Officer: Tom McCabe - Executive Director, CES Strategic Impact This report seeks comment from the Norfolk Records Committee on long-term plans for the organizational development of the Norfolk Record Office over the next five years and beyond Executive Summary Proposal The Norfolk Records Committee is asked to consider the long-term strategic aims outlined in this report and comment accordingly so that this information can be used to inform both long-term planning and service planning for 2018-19.
+1 INTRODUCTION 1.1 In January 2017, a report was presented to the Norfolk Records Committee on the organizational development of the Norfolk Record Office (NRO).
 This concentrated on two areas: archive discovery and work with community groups.
-A number of long-term strategic aims have also been presented to the Committee as part of the annual planning process.
-These were groups under the headings of accommodation, audience development and engagement, income generation and fundraising, digital preservation, and alternative methods of service delivery.
+A number of long-term strategic aims have also been presented to the Committee as part of the annual planning process .These were groups under the headings of accommodation, audience development and engagement, income generation and fundraising, digital preservation, and alternative methods of service delivery.
 A further report, presented to the Committee in June 2017, provided details of Archives Unlocked, the new archive sector vision statement prepared by the National Archives.
 This identifies three drivers for change (confidence in data and information, technological change and user expectations) and three ambitions: - i.
 Trust: People and institutions trust in the authenticity of archive records, and how they are preserved and presented. - ii.
 Enrichment: Archives enhance and enrich our society intellectually, culturally and economically. - iii.
 Openness: Archives cultivate an open approach to knowledge, and are accessible to all. - 1.2 This report now combines all of these strategic objectives for the NRO under revised headings.
 Strategic Objectives